mojofunk5/leeds-beer-quest/readme.md

 * Have used the builder pattern in the domain for the [`Venue`](service/src/main/java/com/leedsbeer/service/domain/Venue.java) and [`Ratings`](service/src/main/java/com/leedsbeer/service/domain/Ratings.java) objects.
 This enforces the user must supply the mandatory fields and is a fluent api reducing the risk of setting parameters in the wrong order which would be easily done by transposing fields when invoking a constructor.
 It also has the advantage it doesn't breach static code analysis rules about having to many parameters to a constructor as only the builder is passed.
 * Allows use of the [test data pattern](service/src/test/java/com/leedsbeer/service/test/TestData.java) for easy creation of test data.
 * Have added swagger documentation for the endpoint (see section below)
+* I've added a new tool I came across called error prone (see section below)

 ## Swagger Documentation